ArkEcosystemArchive/docs-legacy/docs/cookbook/node/secure.md

 ### SSH connection using your keypair

 ::: warning
-If you do not copy the correct key to your server, in the correct location, you will be unable to authenticate.
+If you do not copy the correct key to your server, in the right location, you will be unable to authenticate.
 :::

-If you are not comfortable with this you can continue logging in via a password, but it is less secure.
+If you are not comfortable managing SSH keys, you can continue logging in via a password, but it is less secure.

 SSH keys should be generated on the computer you wish to log in from.
 Just press enter and accept all the defaults.